-The pushbutton is located on the bottom right side of the blower control knob.
-Press this button to turn on the rear window defroster.
-An amber light shows that the defroster is on.
+The rear window defroster button is located on the bottom right-side of the blower control knob.
+Press this button to turn on the rear window defroster and the heated outside mirrors (if equipped).
+An indicator in the button will illuminate when the rear window defroster is on.
+The rear window defroster automatically turns off after approximately 10 minutes.
+For an additional five minutes of operation, press the button a